 Essays must be submitted to their corresponding folders in turnitin.com by 11:59 on the day they are due.
-Late essays mat be graded down one full letter grade for each day they are late, for whatever reason.
-After one week, the essay assignment folder may close; essays may not be accepted after one week of their due date and may be given the grade of 0.
+Late essays will be graded down one full letter grade for each day they are late.
+After one week, the essay assignment folder may close; essays may not be accepted after one week of their due date and may be given a grade of 0.